-It is the mission of US Incorporated to educate the public about the need for common sense immigration policies and reform, the need to protect and conserve our natural resources, the need to consider the impact of population growth on the environment, the need to have national unity and cultural cohesiveness, and the need to promote and preserve English as the common unifying language of the United States.
+It is the mission of US Incorporated to educate and inform the public about the need for common-sense immigration policies and reform; the need to protect and conserve our natural resources; the need to consider the impact of population growth on the environment; the need to have national unity and cultural cohesiveness; and the need to promote and preserve English as the common unifying language of the United States.

-The mission of educating the public is conducted by underwriting scholarly research, and by publishing books, pamphlets and articles that challenge conventional wisdom and promote long-term thinking on mission topics, as using the Internet (e.g. blog posts, web sites, social media) to disseminate the message.
+In the past, the method of engaging the public was largely conducted by underwriting scholarly research, and by publishing books, pamphlets and articles that challenged conventional wisdom and promoted long-term thinking on relevant mission topics.
+Today, we are more inclined to go “tech” and disseminate our message by using Internet (e.g. blog posts, web sites, social media) and promoting writers that have more of a journalistic style than a scholarly one.
+Modern also means that we seek to create cutting-edge videos and podcasts.

 U.S. Commission on Immigration Reform Recommendations